Spec-Driven Development: Planning Templates for AI Agents

 Great plans include:

-The examples above are generic on purpose, but you can optimize templates for your specific application:
+The examples above are generic on purpose, but you can tune templates for your specific application:

 Don't make your agent guess what you always do consistently.
 Encode those patterns in your template.

 Planning is the most critical phase of agentic development.
-A high-quality plan template is the foundation that determines code quality across your entire workflow.
+A quality plan template is the foundation that determines code quality across your entire workflow.

 If you need agents to: